exercism/scala/exercises/practice/collatz-conjecture/.approaches/filter-map-stream-takewhile/content.md

 The `collatzStream()` method starts by calling the [`Stream.iterate()`][stream] method which repeatedly calls its lambda.
 `iterate()` is passed a starting value of the number passed in to the `collatzStream()` method.
 That number is continually modified by the result of the lambda.
+It does that by using a [ternary][ternary] expression that calculates the new value depending on whether the number is evenly divisible by `2` or not.
 It would go on forever except that the `Stream` is chained to the [`takeWhile()`][takewhile] method whose lambda keeps asking for an iteration of the `Stream` as long as the number being calculated does not equal `1`.
 Once the `takeWhile()` condition returns false, the length of the numbers generated in the `Stream` sequence is returned from the `steps()` function.